preynal/git-ai/README.md

 # `git ai`

-Stage all changes and generate a commit message using gpt 4.1 with one command.
+Stage all changes and generate a commit message using OpenAI gpt-5 with one command.

 What it does:
 ```bash